yuval/yuvalmerhav.com/content/posts/prompting_2024/notes.md

 +++
-title = 'Beyond Chain-of-Thought: Evolving Prompts for Enhanced LLM Reasoning' date = 2024-09-24 draft = true
+title = 'Beyond Chain-of-Thought: Evolving Prompts for Enhanced LLM Reasoning' date = 2024-10-20 draft = false
 +++

 # Introduction: The Evolving Chain-of-thought

 There's no shortage of prompting techniques.
 Some are more widely adopted than others.
-In this post I focus on papers from the last year or two.
+In this post I focus on peer-reviewed papers from the last year or two.
 Most of these papers focus on techniques that aim to improve upon the commonly used [chain-of-thought](https://proceedings.neurips.cc/paper_files/paper/2022/file/9d5609613524ecf4f15af0f7b31abca4-Paper-Conference.pdf) (CoT) approach, especially for tasks requiring complex reasoning.
 It's not an exhaustive list or deep dive into each paper, but rather my summaries of papers I've been looking into recently.
+It's worth noting that many of these papers use weaker LLMs than today's top closed models.
+As such, I put less emphasis on the results reported (which is often hard to reproduce anyway).
+In addition, many benchmarks are not that reflective of real world usage, which is why often doing well on these benchmarks doesn't mean the model is actually good.

-As models become more sophisticated (o1-preview, I'm talking to you), one might wonder: How relevant is prompt engineering today?
+As models become more sophisticated, one might wonder how relevant is prompt engineering today?
 While newer models may have internalized many good prompting practices, there's still a vast ecosystem of models and tasks that benefit greatly from well-crafted prompts.
-AI is evolving fast and so is prompt engineering.

-It's important to note that many of these papers used weaker LLMs than today's top closed models.
-As such, I put less emphasis on the results reported.

 Before we dive in, let's recall a basic example of a CoT demonstartion: